 Mentoring sessions could take many forms: lunch meetings during ITA Madison Saturday sessions, visits in ITA computer labs or study hours, phone calls, e-mail communications, or scheduled meetings outside of ITA (with parental permission).
 Your knowledge and expertise are very welcome!

-Due to the structure of the ITA-TTI Lac du Flambeau and ITA-TTI Oneida programs, mentors don’t have an opportunity to meet mentees for on-campus lunches.
-However, encourage ITA-TTI mentors to chat regularly with their mentees whether in person, over the phone or online.
+Due to the structure of the ITA Lac du Flambeau and ITA Oneida programs, mentors don’t have an opportunity to meet mentees for on-campus lunches.
+However, we encourage ITA Lac du Flambeau and ITA Oneida mentors to chat regularly with their mentees whether in person, over the phone or online.

 ITA provides mentors training at an orientation that will take place on a weekday in October.
 Mentors will first meet with their mentees in November.
 Mentors are paired with a mentee for the academic year and have the opportunity to mentor more than one student depending on availability.